todocono/todocono.github.io/README.md

 # Rudi - Portfolio

+Coded on the github editor - a treat itself.
-Based on boots4 - world's first template made by Bootstrap 4.
+Credits on the template go to boots4, based on Bootstrap 4.
 Originally uploaded by Hiryu